rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/subscription-plans.md

 If you want to cancel the current plan or shift to another plan, please <a href="#" onclick="javascript:FreshWidget.show();">contact support</a>.
 {{% /notice %}}

-[Discourse](http://rapyuta.io/discourse/login) is an open discussion forum for rapyuta.io users, where you can ask clarifying questions, discuss relevant topics, share knowledge and help others by answering queries about rapyuta.io platform.
+There is an open [Discussion Forum](http://rapyuta.io/discourse/login) for rapyuta.io users, where you can ask clarifying questions, discuss relevant topics, share knowledge and help others by answering queries about rapyuta.io platform.

-You need rapyuta.io validated credentials to access the discussion forum.
+You need to be a registered rapyuta.io user to access the discussion forum.
-Moreover, you must have signed into the platform at least once.
 Be *respectful*, *kind* and *empathetic* in your interactions with other users in the discussion forum.

 ## Community Plan